 This is typically what a bubble looks like:

 The Goldman report goes on to say: Intrinsic value: There’s a limited supply of gold and other precious metals in the Earth’s crust, whereas in the case of cryptocurrencies, it’s easy to create alternatives, meaning there’s effectively no control over supply at a macroeconomic level and no intrinsic value due to rarity.
 Unit of account: Gold is better at holding its purchasing power, and has much lower daily volatility.
 Bitcoin/dollar volatility has averaged almost seven times that of gold in 2017, the bank said.
 Of course, to some long-term investors that could look to purchase cryptocurrencies through Zipmex or other exchanges, the higher daily volatility could be an enticing factor for those looking to make huge profits while holding cryptos for the future.
+If you comprar bitcoin now, you’re most likely going to profit from it in the future as it has seen a continuous trend of increasing in price each year.
 Choosing the best options for investment portfolios comes down to what you’re looking to invest in, how long for, what kind of trader you are, and if you’re willing to take risks before others seem to do so.

 All the pro/con-Bitcoin noise aside, without question the Bitcoin chart reflects “bubble-mania.”
 Not everyone is “all-in” yet.
 As with all manias, it will probably become even more manic before someone whispers “fire” and the move toward the exits quickly goes from a brisk walk to a stampede.